castorini/pyserini/README.md

 [![PyPI Download Stats](https://img.shields.io/pypi/dw/pyserini?color=brightgreen)](https://pypistats.org/packages/pyserini)
 [![LICENSE](https://img.shields.io/badge/license-Apache-blue.svg?style=flat)](https://www.apache.org/licenses/LICENSE-2.0)

-Pyserini is a Python toolkit designed to support reproducible IR Research with sparse and dense representations.
+Pyserini is a Python toolkit designed to support reproducible information retrieval research with sparse and dense representations.
-Retrieval using sparse representations is provided via the [Anserini](http://anserini.io/) IR toolkit, which is built on Lucene.
+Retrieval using sparse representations is provided via integration with our group's [Anserini](http://anserini.io/) IR toolkit, which is built on Lucene.
+Retrieval using dense representations is provided via integration with Facebook's [Faiss](https://github.com/facebookresearch/faiss) library.

 Pyserini is primarily designed to provide effective, reproducible, and easy-to-use first-stage retrieval in a multistage ranking architecture.
 Our toolkit is self-contained as a standard Python package and comes with queries, relevance judgments, pre-built indexes, and evaluation scripts for many commonly used IR test collections